Aklp42/AI-Photo-Video-Editing-Open-Dataset/README.md

 # Updates

-## June 2023 Update:
+## July 2023 Update:

-We are thrilled to announce the release of "Fashion & E-Commerce Open Dataset v1.0" as a part of our "Fashion & e-Commerce Standard Datasets Lite".
-This newly introduced dataset comprises over 30,000 images with a multitude of scenarios and corresponding annotations.
+We are thrilled to announce the release of "AI Photo-Video Editing Open Dataset Collection" as a part of our "AI Photo-Video Editing Standard Dataset Collection".
+This newly introduced dataset comprises over 25,000 images with a multitude of scenarios and corresponding annotations.
 Stay tuned for more updates!

 # Website

-To read more about the dataset and access it, please visit [Fashion & E-commerce Open Dataset](https://maadaa.ai/datasets/open-dataset/fashion-ecommerce/?utm_medium=Referral&utm_source=github&utm_campaign=opendataset1).
+To read more about the dataset and access it, please visit [AI Photo-Video Editing Open Dataset Collection](https://maadaa.ai/datasets/open-dataset/fashion-ecommerce/?utm_medium=Referral&utm_source=github&utm_campaign=opendataset1).

 # Elements